FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/tagging.rst

 Configuration
 ~~~~~~~~~~~~~

-Alternatively, you can configure rules for setting and invalidating tags:
+Alternatively, you can :doc:`configure rules </reference/configuration/tags>`
+for setting and invalidating tags:

 .. code-block:: yaml